 Activities:

-- Gentle range of motion exercises (e.g., heel slides, wall slides).
+- Mild range of motion activities (e.g., heel slides, wall slides).

 - Strengthening exercises (e.g., quadriceps sets, straight leg raises).

-- Electrical muscle stimulation to boost muscle strength.
+- Neuromuscular Electrical Stimulation (NMES) to enhance muscle strength.

-- Low-impact cardio exercises, such as swimming and cycling.
+- Low-impact cardiovascular activities, such as swimming and cycling.

 2. Immediate Post-surgery Recovery (0-2 weeks)